bklewis/Othello/README.md

 The Game:
         Othello is a two-person game played with 64 tokens on an eight-by-eight grid.
-        Each token has two sides, X and O, each of which represents a player.
+        Every individual token has two sides, X and O, each of which represents a player.
 	The goal of the game is to have more tokens of your symbol than your opponent's symbol on the grid by the end of the game.

 Gameplay:
         To begin, the central four squares of the board will be filled with four tokens:
-        O on the the upper left and bottom right corners, and X on the upper right and bottom left corners.
+        X on the the upper left and bottom right corners, and O on the upper right and bottom left corners.

         Possible moves that a player may make will be marked on the board by an 'M' at the start of their turn.
-To make a move, a player must place a token of their symbol on an empty space ajacent to a token of the opponent's symbol (horizontally, vertically, or  diagonally) in such a way that one or more of the opponent's tokens are sandwiched between the new token and a "base" token (any of the current player's tokens already on the board).
+To make a move, a player must place a token of their symbol on an M, placed ajacent to a token of the opponent's symbol (horizontally, vertically, or  diagonally) in such a way that one or more of the opponent's tokens are sandwiched between the new token and a "base" token (any of the current player's tokens already on the board).
 There can be no empty spaces in the